New Homes For Sale In Northern VA[showcaseidx shortcode encountered an error]

 Here is more information on floor plans and how they work.

 Finding Land For A Custom Home

 This could be the most difficult part of building a custom home.
 Or, it could be the easiest.

 Some people reading this guide are going to build on their own lot (easy, already done!).
 If this is the case, you only need to find a builder, see more on that above.

 However most will need to find the land to build.
 In an active market and a popular area this is a lot of work.
-Make sure to enlist the help of your builder if you have chosen one.
+Enlisting the help of a new home expert can help.

-Many times builders have lots that they have coming up for you to look at.
-You should also be asking your real estate agent to help.
+Sometimes builders have lots that they have coming up for you to look at.

 Sometimes, the land will be listed on the market and can be found online.
 In the established areas of Northern VA most land will also have an older home on it.